NamesMT/Roo-Code/cline_docs/marketplace/implementation/02-core-components.md

     - Support highlighting
     - Maintain match context

-## MarketplaceSourceValidation
+## MarketplaceValidation

-The MarketplaceSourceValidation component handles validation of marketplace sources and their configurations.
+The MarketplaceValidation component handles validation of marketplace sources and their configurations.

 ### Responsibilities